 In 1988, I found an interesting four-ton piece of granite whose facets allowed me to play with the juxtaposition of its rugged angles that were interspersed with its sweet, easy-to-work, flat surfaces.

 I located an intact Cascade Basalt hexagonal stone without invisible faults, testing the work by the sound of its resonant, musical “ping.”
 A “spalted” stone, i.e. one with microscopic cracks, will not resonate.
-Then I began working it into the piece I later named “Psyche”, thus titled because of the meditative-painstaking process of sculpting the complex, interwoven contours.
-Over several months, I exorcised many demons while cutting and then finishing it through multiple, successive wet polishing steps (60 to 10,000) of diamond grit.
+Then I began working it into the piece I later named “PSYCHE”, thus titled because of the meditative-painstaking process of sculpting the complex, interwoven contours.
+Over several months, I exorcised many demons while cutting and then finishing it through multiple, successive wet polishing steps (60 advancing to 10,000) of diamond grit.
 When Psyche is oiled and shiny, it is gorgeous.

 Below are a few pictures of the progression of Psyche from a 6 foot, 6000 lb hexagonal basalt column into its final, polished form:

-Then I polish the split surfaces.
+Then I polished the split surfaces.

 The above triad installation “SIRENS”, completed in 2018, is the second in a series of 3-piece sculptures”

 Currently, I am sculpting the third triad, “FURIES”, a non-stone work.
 I will install it in 2024.